petrikaj/lappaa/SUPPORT.md

 Yes.
 Import `.srt` or `.vtt` files to replace the auto-generated transcript.

 ### Can I export my transcript?
 Yes — as `.srt` or plain text from the editor menu.
+You can also export the raw audio file if you want to do the captions elsewhere (and import back).

 ---